-Attaches an Amazon EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.
+Attaches an EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.

-Encrypted Amazon EBS volumes may only be attached to instances that support Amazon EBS encryption.
+Encrypted EBS volumes may only be attached to instances that support Amazon EBS encryption.
 For more information, see Amazon EBS Encryption in the Amazon Elastic Compute Cloud User Guide for Linux.

-For a list of supported device names, see Attaching an Amazon EBS Volume to an Instance.
-Any device names that aren't reserved for instance store volumes can be used for Amazon EBS volumes.
+For a list of supported device names, see Attaching an EBS Volume to an Instance.
+Any device names that aren't reserved for instance store volumes can be used for EBS volumes.
 For more information, see Amazon EC2 Instance Store in the Amazon Elastic Compute Cloud User Guide for Linux.

 If a volume has an AWS Marketplace product code: